JoshuaSklar/secondarydotfileset/README.md

-** This is a collection of Josh's configuration files for his IBM Linux setup.
+** This is a collection of Josh's configuration files for his Linux setup.

-I got sick of needing to worry about moving machines and setups among my different IBM setups.
+I got sick of needing to worry about moving machines and setups among my different Linux setups.
 To get around this particular problem I'm finally going the formal final step to start moving my various setup scripts to a single git project I can download and use whenever I have a new setup that I need to be able to configure to my needs.
 To avoid